Ragnarson/ragnarson-blog/source/posts/2017-02-14-by-order-of-the-peaky-fuckin-blinders-how-to-do-dirty-work-and-dont-get-caught-episode-1.html.markdown

 The most important parts are:

- - Which URLs are requested for each action
+ - which URLs are requested for each action
- - How does each request look like?
+ - how does each request look like?
  - which HTTP method is in use
  - how the params look like
  - how the body looks like